Carbon neutral initiatives

 • We will proceed with demand research and study the production of carbon neutral steel using electric furnaces in Indonesia (JATIM) as well as carbon neutral springs in the springs business.

-Efforts to lessen environmental impact at our plants initiatives
+Efforts to lessen environmental impact

 Switching to purchasing 100% CO2-free electricity (Chiba Works, Hirota Works)